BartoszNocun/TUTULA/README.md

-# TUTULA -Simple one page website.
+# TUTULA - Simple one page website.
 Click on this link to check the page - https://bartosznocun.github.io/TUTULA/

 ## General info